 Prepare your storage device

-Make sure that your external storage device, such as a USB drive or Thunderbolt drive, is formatted for Mac: Either APFS format or Mac OS Extended (Journalled) format.
+Make sure your external storage device, such as a USB drive or Thunderbolt drive, is formatted for Mac: Either APFS format or Mac OS Extended (Journaled) format.

 You can't store your library on a storage device used for Time Machine backups.
 And to avoid possible data loss, don't store your library on a removable storage device, such as an SD card or USB flash drive, or on a device shared over your network or the internet, including over a cloud-based storage service.